mtalexan/fleek-config/README.md

   sudo /nix/store/q8phx7jadr846rw1i7lr1m476h8iwhwp-non-nixos-gpu/bin/non-nixos-gpu-setup
 ```
 Run the command you see in your specific warning to have it setup a root `non-nixos-gpu.service` that symlinks the GPU libraries into a `/run/` folder for Nix programs to use.
+16. Double check the GPU setup by looking at the contents of `/run/opengl-driver/share/vulkan/icd.d/` to make sure your GPU type is included (especially for NVIDIA GPUs).
-16. Commit all changes and push them to GitHub.
+17. Commit all changes and push them to GitHub.
-17. (A) Remove `git-agecrypt` from your nix profile (it's provided by Home Manager now): `nix profile remove 'git-agecrypt'`
+18. (A) Remove `git-agecrypt` from your nix profile (it's provided by Home Manager now): `nix profile remove 'git-agecrypt'`

+### Host System Updates

+When you update your host system, the GPU integration will break.
+If you have an NVIDIA GPU, you will need to modify the NVIDIA driver version in your `hosts/*.nix` file to match the new driver version.
+Regardless of whether you have an NVIDIA GPU or not, you should also re-run the `fleek-apply --impure` commend so it will regenerate the host integration.
+This may warn you that you need to re-run the GPU setup script again.

 ### Apply Changes